BrickMMO/tasks/deployment.markdown

 ## Submitting this Task

-Once the pull request has been approved, submit a link to your GitHub repo, your about me page hosted using GitHub pages, and your about me page hosted using Infinity Free to the **Deployment** assignment in [Blackboard](https://learn.humber.ca/).
+Submit a link to your GitHub repo, your about me page hosted using GitHub pages, and your about me page hosted using Infinity Free to the **Deployment** assignment in [Blackboard](https://learn.humber.ca/).

 [&#10132; Back to Task List](/)